Home Remedies to Keep Outdoor Bugs & Pests Away

-When you’re planning a day outdoors, there are a few things you can do to reduce bothersome bugs.
-EarthKind Founder & CEO, Kari Warberg Block, shared the tips she was using during a live video chat before the 4th of July – you can watch the video, or find out what she had to say below.
+Before you pack your bags or fire up the grill this weekend, check out these easy DIY natural remedies to make sure unwanted rodents and insects don’t crash your outdoor party.
+EarthKind Founder & CEO, Kari Warberg Block, shared the tips she was using during a live video chat – you can watch the video, or find out what she had to say below.

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!

 Place fruit, fruit juice, or soda in containers a little distance away from your outdoor gathering – it will lure the pests away from your space without causing any harm.

 Flying insects have a hard time sticking their landing when the wind is blowing, so if there’s no breeze, get out the fans.